 - Recall the rejections of writers you admire.
 Most writers, throughout history, have known the bitter taste of rejection.
 To read their stories or listen to their interviews is a way of reminding yourself that you’re not alone.
 They didn’t let rejection stop them from writing – and neither should you.
 Take rejection as an event in your life that you share with the likes of Joseph Heller, Stephen King, and JK Rowling, among countless luminaries.

 - Reconsider your expectations.
-Your reaction to the rejection is directly correlated with your expectations.
-When you emailed the submission or query letter, did you fully expect to see your story in the literary magazine or did you envision meeting your new agent in New York?
-Consider the volume of submissions and queries that get sent to your recipient(s).
+Your reaction to the rejection correlates with your expectations.
+When you e-mailed the submission or query letter, did you fully expect to see your story in the literary magazine or did you envision meeting your new agent in New York?
+Consider the volume of submissions and queries that agents and editors receive.
 Once you realize how challenging it is to get noticed, rejections won’t feel as painful.

 - Play the numbers game.
 Submit, submit, submit.
 One rejection doesn’t seem like a big deal when you have many possibilities available to you.
 Never put all your eggs in one basket.
 Opinions about writing are subjective.
 You need to reach out to a lot of people in order to find someone who supports your work.

 - Tell your negative thoughts to shut up.
 Negative energy leads to self-doubt and is more likely to cause negative outcomes.
 Athletes know this and train themselves to focus away from negativity.
 You should do the same.
 When you manage to remain optimistic, you’re more likely to stick to your writing schedule, write well, and think of new, interesting ideas.